swildermann/COVID-19/README.md

 # COVID-19
-public accessible data for COVID-19 in Germany and worldwide
+This is a public accessible dataset for COVID-19.
+We made the data for Germany from the Robert Koch Insititute and worldwide data from Johns Hopkins CSSE and European Centre for Disease Prevention available on a daily base.

 ## RKI - Dataset for Germany
 As the Robert Koch Institute does not publish data in a computer consumable format, we decided to grab the information from their website and make this dataset public available.